Best Of19 min read

 Teamwork

-Teamwork isn't the flashiest tool on this list, but it might be the most underrated for a specific nonprofit use case: managing grant-funded projects where you need to report back to funders on time, budget, and deliverables.
+Teamwork isn't flashy, but it might be the most underrated tool for a specific nonprofit need: managing grant-funded projects where you need to report back to funders on time, budget, and deliverables.
 The platform's billing, time tracking, and client-facing features were originally built for agencies, but they translate surprisingly well to the nonprofit context where "clients" are often program funders or partner organizations.

-Teamwork's nonprofit pricing isn't prominently advertised, but they do offer discounts — this is one where a direct conversation with their sales team is worth 20 minutes of your time.
-Starting at ~$9/user/mo on the Starter plan, it sits in the mid-range.
+Teamwork's nonprofit pricing isn't advertised upfront, but they do offer discounts.
+A direct conversation with their sales team is worth 20 minutes of your time.
+Starting at roughly $9/user/mo on the Starter plan, it sits in the mid-range price-wise.

 Key Features: